webroo/dummy-json/README.md

 var result = dummyjson.parse(template); // Returns a string
 ```

+Note: if you're using ES6 you can write multi-line strings using [template strings](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/template_strings).

 #### Generate from a file

 Instead of writing multi-line strings in Javascript you can load the template from a file using Node's `fs` utility: